nicoguaro/nicoguaro.github.io/posts/isometric_inkscape.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We already have the transformation matrices and we can use them in Inkscape.
 But first, we need to understand how it works.
-Inkscape, uses
+Inkscape uses
 `SVG <https://en.wikipedia.org/wiki/Scalable_Vector_Graphics>`__, the web
 standard for vector graphics. `Transformations <https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform>`__ in SVG are done using the following
 matrix